octoco-ltd/ts-react-app/README.md

 ### Other Cool Stuff
 * [Mzansi Data](https://octoco.mzansidata.co.za) is a white label app octoco built using material ui
 * [Infisical](https://infisical.com/) for management of environment variables
-* [Storybook](https://storybook.js.org/) for building UI components and pages in isolation.
-It streamlines UI development, testing, and documentation.